-1 The job is in a warning state.
-This icon is also displayed on any server groups that you have created that contain a job in a warning state.
+A yellow triangle with a black exclamation point indicates the job is in a pending or warning state.
+This icon is also displayed on any server groups that you have created that contain a job in a pending or warning state.
+Double-Take is working or waiting on a pending process or attempting to resolve the warning state.

-The job is in an error state.
+A red circle with a white X indicates the job is in an error state.
 This icon is also displayed on any server groups that you have created that contain a job in an error state.
+You will need to investigate and resolve the error.